NAM Ambassador Network

 Be a Leading Voice

-The NAM is working with members who would like to become a leading voice on priority issues facing the industry.
-Ambassadors will have the opportunity to…
+The NAM Ambassador Network is comprised of a select group of small and medium sized manufacturers who represent a leading voice on priority issues facing the industry.
+Ambassadors have the opportunity to…

 - Advance the NAM’s ability to advocate on your behalf by sharing stories or anecdotes about how a policy issue affects your business.